 My notes say, “can I fast-forward?”
 No, Steve no you may not.
 You need to see how this plays out.
 The terrifying visions begin to affect Matt’s siblings and cousin (Amanda Crews!) and mother.
 They mostly center around the group of sepia-toned people doing seances, cutting eyelids off of cadavers, and having protoplasm escape their bodies in awful ways (see movie’s promotional material).

 A man named Ramsey Aickman ran these seances, but one led to everyone dying except for a boy named Jonah, who disappeared.
 It also seems that Aickman may have been a necromancer.
 All the dead people now haunt the house because that’s just what they do.
 They need to be freed!
-By torturing a cancer kid for some reason.
+By torturing a child suffering from cancer for some reason.

 The whole seen is terribly directed.
 The cleansing fire is… a few small hotspots here and there.
 Matt sits there taking it all in while his family desperately tries to save him.
 Eventually they do, because the fire he set is like a small campfire in the corner, and I guess he’s freed from their torment.
 I also think he was then cancer free if the final words on the screen said what I think.
 I wasn’t really paying attention.

-This is another movie (like The Amityville Horror) touched by the hands of Connecticut’s own Ed (RIP) and Lorraine Warren.
+This is another movie touched by the hands of Connecticut’s own Ed (RIP) and Lorraine Warren.
 They are the ones that claimed that the Snedeker house was “a former funeral home where morticians regularly practiced necromancy and that there were powerful supernatural forces at work that were cured by an exorcism.”